WindowsMeosu/peppypedia/docs/index.md

 <!-- </tr> -->

 # peppypedia
+Today: the first year anniversary peppypedia!
-Starting September 22 (tomorrow), peppypedia will become a year old.
+Yester: Starting September 22 (tomorrow), peppypedia will become a year old.
 On the night of tomorrow, I'll do a simple project tease as well as batch commits to peppypedia-old.
 To those who supported this project (literally 2 people), thank you. - Milo/Windows Me.
 * * *
 <label for="progress">Full Completion:</label>
 <progress id="progress" value="96.2" max="100"> 96.2%</progress>